 80 Minutes Around the World: Immigration Stories presents: “WINDOWS AND MIRRORS”, featuring 8 young storytellers who have all recently immigrated to the United States.
 This set of stories was filmed during the pandemic of 2020.
 Students from the International High School of Health Sciences (IHSHS) in Queens, NY worked remotely with Amy E. Witting, a teaching-artist from the Strike Anywhere Performance Ensemble, to develop and perform their own personal stories.
 Over the course of 8 weeks, students examined story structure, engagement techniques, wrote, edited, rehearsed, and performed solo stories for their peers.
 This film highlights 8 of those stories set to an original score.
 IHSHS is a public high school with a focus on language acquisition for recent immigrants.
 The Strike Anywhere Performance Ensemble has served as a trusted partner to IHSHS since 2016 infusing theatrical teaching techniques into the classroom to help students with communication skills and to enliven teacher practice.
 Featuring: Dipina Khatri Chhetri, Lojain Emam, Zahilly Herrera, Anneli Kongli, Stephanie Perez, Cristian Rocha, Joel Rodriguez, & Edison Torres

-We’re thrilled to be able to take advantage of hosting the Festival in this virtual space to bring our Pass Holders some incredible live events with storytellers from all over the country!
-Take a look below of the current events we have on the roster: *Please note: this page will be updated with dates to the events leading up to the Fest!
+We’re thrilled to be able to take advantage of hosting the Fest in this virtual space to bring our Pass holders some incredible LIVE zoom events with storytellers from all over the country!
+Take a look below at the current events we have sprinkled throughout the Fest:

 Diving Into Scene with 2nd Story: Join 2nd Story Artistic Director Amanda Delheimer and Company Member Julie Ganey for this skill building workshop focused on how to write scenes in personal narrative.
 Through a combination of full- and small-group work and plenty of interactive exercises, participants will hone their writing skills in 2nd Story’s signature scene-based style.
 Participants will leave with a draft of a scene, as well as tools and techniques for how to identify potential scenes in their stories, and how to flesh out those opportunities once discovered.
 (Note: this is *not* scene writing as in plays or screenplays.) *WEDNESDAY, FEBRUARY 10TH, 7-9PM CST*